< img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1218223936705224&ev=PageView&noscript=1" />

 Key Points

-Modern Science Defines Lingzhi by Its Spores
+Modern Science Defines Reishi by Its Spores

 Not Everything with “Zhi” in Its Name Is True Lingzhi